Pennant Hills Golf Club

 The high quality effluent meets or exceeds the world’s highest standards for water reuse, including Australia’s Class A Recycled Water Standard.

-In May 2008, GE awarded Pennant Hills Golf Club with an ecomagination Leadership Award for its innovative approach to solving its water scarcity challenge and for reducing its demand on the municipal potable water supply.
+In May 2008, SUEZ awarded Pennant Hills Golf Club with an ecomagination Leadership Award for its innovative approach to solving its water scarcity challenge and for reducing its demand on the municipal potable water supply.

 By reclaiming high quality effluent from municipal wastewater, Pennant Hills Golf Club now has a drought-proof supply of water for its irrigation needs.
 The new water source also enables the golf course to dramatically reduce its use of municipal potable water and conserve as much as 94,600 cubic meters (25 million gallons) of water per year.

-To celebrate Pennant Hills Golf Club’s environmental leadership, GE also supplied over 1,800 members with a compact fluorescent light bulb.
+To celebrate Pennant Hills Golf Club’s environmental leadership, SUEZ also supplied over 1,800 members with a compact fluorescent light bulb.
 Using up to 75% less energy and lasting up to 10 times longer than regular bulbs, the annual energy savings from the CFL bulbs equals the approximate energy consumption of the new plant—making the Pennant Hills Water Reclamation Plant virtually carbon neutral.

 Information on this page has been supplied by third parties and is not necessarily endorsed by The MBR Site.
 You must contact the third parties to confirm information is accurate and complete before acting upon it.
 The MBR Site accepts no responsibility for any action taken or costs incurred as a result of information on The MBR Site.
 The MBR Site accepts no responsibility for the content of third party websites.
 Any views expressed are those of the third parties and do not necessarily reflect the views of The MBR Site.